In this tutorial, I guide you step by step on how to make DIY built in living room cabinets around a fireplace.

 In total, I made 4 doors for the 2 bottom sections and 4 more identical doors of smaller height for the top sections.

 I made the middle doors by first building the outer frame.

 First, I used my router with a straight bit to cut a notch on the inside of the frame.

 Since these doors needed to be very light in weight, I resawed some shiplap to 1/4 of an inch thick and laid them in the door.

 Cabinet Door Hardware

 My friends wanted corner brackets on each door.

-Additionally, these brackets are expensive if they are purchased in black, so I bought the cheapest brackets I could find from my local big box store.
+So, I bought the cheapest brackets I could find from my local big box store and spray-painted them.

 Also, I scuffed-up the brackets with a metal wire brush and coated them with 3 coats of black spray paint.